Carrot and Zucchini Pancakes are light and fresh. The Basil Chive Cream sends the flavor over the top. Perfect summer

-- In a bowl, combine sour cream or plain Greek yogurt, ¼ a cup of chopped basil, 2 Tablespoons of fresh chopped chives and salt (I used about 1/8 teaspoon).
+- In a bowl, combine ¾ a cup of sour cream or plain Greek yogurt, ¼ a cup of chopped basil, 2 Tablespoons of fresh chopped chives and salt to taste (I used about ⅛ teaspoon).

 - Store in fridge until ready to serve.

 - Grete 2 zucchini and 2 carrots.
-Place together in a colander and toss with 1 1/4 teaspoon of salt.
+Place together in a colander and toss with 1 ¼ teaspoon of salt.

 - Let sit 20 minutes so moisture can release from veggies.

 - After 20 minutes, take a handful of the zucchini and carrot mixture and squeeze hard to remove all the liquid.

 - Transfer the drained veggies to a large bowl and combine with ½ a cup of almond flour, ½ a teaspoon of sugar and ¼ a teaspoon of pepper.

 - Using a stand mixer, beat 2 egg whites into stiff peaks (Tip: Did you know if you get even a tiny bit of egg yolk into your whites, they will never beat stiff enough?)